|

 Wet Brush

-It can also complete numerous tasks like detangling or distributing hair products.
+It can also complete numerous tasks, such as detangling and distributing hair products.

 Wide Tooth Comb

-Wide tooth combs are excellent for eliminating knots, especially on thick, curly, or straight hair.
-They are designed to reduce breakage and damage because the teeth are set apart.
+Wide-tooth combs are excellent for detangling, especially for thick, curly, or straight hair.
+They are designed to reduce breakage and damage by setting the teeth apart.

-A wide tooth comb can effortlessly glide through the hair, and you can use them on wet or dry hair.
+A wide-tooth comb can effortlessly glide through the hair, and you can use it on wet or dry hair.

 Hair Detangler or Leave-In Conditioner

-These products will nourish your strands and add extra slip so you can painlessly brush your hair.
+These products will nourish your strands and add extra slip so that you can brush your hair painlessly.

 Final Thoughts

-It’s crucial to use the proper technique while brushing the hair and adjust it to fit your hair type and texture.
+It’s crucial to use the proper technique when brushing your hair and to adjust it to your hair type and texture.